News

 “If I have a stone house, they will see that things can be done differently.
 And then they will also start moving.
 Just wait,” Kossegui said.

-Invest now in changemakers like Kossegui to do things differently and transform their lives.
+Donate now to changemakers like Kossegui to do things differently and transform their lives.

 “Communities should rise up for girls”